 Given his view of the government’s attitude towards his friend, he becomes paranoid.
 When dropped off at home, he will wait until out of sight, then walk in the opposite direction towards where his home actually is.
 An untidy abode, with shots of numerous locks and passcodes safeguarding it.
 His only roommate is a Basset hound named Gabriel, which is revealed to be one of a large range of artificially inseminated dogs.
 Artificial, but no less adorable.

 While the film does delight in discussing the philosophical quandaries of humanity’s technological advancements – much like every entry in the franchise – it is only one half of the story.
 The other half hinges on understanding the first, contrary to what the creator likely intended.
-In Japan, the film was simply called Innocence, in accordance with Oshii’s intention to make a film that stood alone from the first and could be watched thusly.
-However, I would have to say this did not succeed like it should have.
+In Japan, the film was simply called Innocence, per Oshii’s intention to make a film that stood alone from the first and could be watched thusly.
+However, I would have to say this did not succeed as it should have.

 I have struggled to determine if the appeal of Innocence is broader or narrower to the moviegoing audience.
 The pacing could be a barrier to some, but it is broken up with some incredibly frenetic and well-animated action.
 That being said, it is arguably heavier with its philosophy and can be more mind-bending, whereas the most iconic plot reveals of the first such as the man implanted with false memories, was more easily understood.